-- Add an alternative form of an existing reserved word. - Add words to be flagged with an informational message whenever they are used in a program. - Add words to be flagged with an error message whenever they are used in a program. - Indicate that words currently flagged with an informational or error message should no longer be flagged.
+- Add words to be flagged with an informational message whenever they are used in a program.
+To produce these information messages, you must modify the IGYCRWT reserved word table and compile using the FLAGSTD option. - Add words to be flagged with a severe error message whenever they are used in a program. - Indicate that words currently flagged with an informational or error message should no longer be flagged.